joshcbrown/pogodoro/README.md

 - Persistent pomodoro sessions
 - Streamlined UI experience
 - Notifications with each cycle
-- Not a whole lot else, really
+- Support for macOS and Linux

 ## Installation

 This is a Rust package, and I haven't prebuilt any binaries, so will need to be compiled.
 `rustup` (the Rust version manager) can be installed [here](https://www.rust-lang.org/learn/get-started).
-Currently, only macOS and Linux are supported.

 I'm working on a cleaner way of doing this, but for the time being, installation requires `sqlx-cli`, and the creation of a folder in `~/.config`: